smathot/eeg_eyetracking_parser/readme-template.md

 Key features:

 - Experimental variables (such as conditions) from the eye-tracking data are used as metadata for the EEG analysis.
 - Gaze and pupil data is added as channels to the EEG data.
-(This data is also included in the `DataMatrix` object, where it is split into phases/ epochs.)
 - Blinks and saccades from the eye-tracking data are added as BAD annotations to the EEG data.